-When you configure Avaya Media Gateway to send log data to USM Appliance, you can use the Avaya Media Gateway plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Avaya Media Gateway to send log data to USM Appliance, you can use the Avaya Media Gateway plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 |Device Type||Application Firewall|

 Before you configure the Avaya Media Gateway integration, you must have the IP Address of the USM Appliance Sensor.